yamanoku/vuefes-japan-2023/pages/en.md

 Finally, I would like to conclude this presentation by touching upon the initiatives towards accessibility in Nuxt.js.

 In fact, if you look at the [Nuxt.js roadmap](https://nuxt.com/docs/community/roadmap), you will find items related to accessibility.
-This might be pleasing information for all of you.

 ![Screenshot: The GitHub Issue page detailing Nuxt.js’s accessibility roadmap](../images/nuxt-a11y-load-map.png)